-Veryan was formed in 2003 as the result of a technology spin out from Imperial College, London, UK.
-Veryan has designed, patented and developed a highly innovative three dimensional (3D) Nitinol (nickel-titanium alloy) stent technology – BioMimics 3D – based on the pioneering work by Professor Colin Caro (Emeritus Professor of Physiological Mechanics, Dept. of Bioengineering, Imperial College London) on the link between vessel geometry, blood flow mechanics and vascular disease.1
+Veryan was originally formed in 2003 as the result of a technology spin out from Imperial College, London, UK, and has designed, patented and developed a highly innovative three dimensional (3D) Nitinol (nickel-titanium alloy) stent technology – BioMimics 3D – based on the pioneering work by Professor Colin Caro (Emeritus Professor of Physiological Mechanics, Dept. of Bioengineering, Imperial College London) on the link between vessel geometry, blood flow mechanics and vascular disease.1

 Veryan’s Quality Management System is certified in compliance with I.S.
-EN ISO 13485:2012 (Click here to view)
+EN ISO 13485:2016 (click here to view)

 1. Caro, C. G. Discovery of the role of wall shear in atherosclerosis.
 Arterioscler Thromb Vasc Biol 29, 158–61 (2009).